Darrenswift/google_secops_use_cases_repo/README.md

 ### 🧹 Data Normalization & Filtering
 * **Case-Insensitive Deduplication:** Email addresses are immediately converted to lowercase upon extraction.
 This naturally merges upper and lowercase variants (e.g., `User@` vs `user@`), preventing duplicate playbook executions for the same identity without requiring complex evaluation logic.
-* **Targeted Exclusions:** Includes a strict bypass filter to drop specific customer domains (e.g., `user@gmail.com`), satisfying requirements to shield specific administrative or service accounts from automated suspension logic.
+* **Targeted Exclusions:** Includes a strict bypass filter to drop specific customer domains (e.g., `@gmail.com`), satisfying requirements to shield specific administrative or service accounts from automated suspension logic.
+See line 139 to adjust this filtering

 ### 📖 Code Readability & Maintainability
 * **Global Constants:** "Magic numbers" (lookback periods, chunk sizes, page limits, and token refresh timers) have been moved to global constants at the top of the script.
 This makes the codebase self-documenting and allows future engineers to tune the integration parameters without digging through the pagination logic.